 - The popular weed killer causes a significant increase in risk for non-Hodgkin’s lymphoma,

 - Monsanto likely knew about this cancer risk for decades,

 - Monsanto refused to provide warnings about wearing protective clothing and other gear while using this product as early as 1986, and

 - Monsanto actively tried to conceal research that showed it was possible to get cancer from Roundup weed killer.

 While there is likely no way to prove your cancer occurred entirely because of your use of glyphosate-based herbicides, this is also unnecessary in this type of case.
-We only need to show you used the weed killer, and you later received a cancer diagnosis that experts link to the chemical.
+Your Roundup weed killer cancer lawsuit lawyer only needs to show you used the weed killer, and you later received a cancer diagnosis that experts link to the chemical.

 As the first bellwether case proves, expert testimony and research are enough.
-Juries believe the experts and have come down hard against Monsanto and Bayer AG for their role in not only causing cancer but continuing to hide the risks of their herbicide.
+Juries believe the experts and have come down hard against Monsanto and Bayer AG for their role in not only causing certain types of cancer but continuing to hide the risks of their herbicide.

 If we pursue a Roundup weed killer cancer case on your behalf, we can rely on the same types of evidence, including the same reports and possibly the same witnesses, to show that there is a good chance that your non-Hodgkin’s lymphoma occurred because you used the herbicide.

 How Long Has the Link Between Roundup Weed Killer and Cancer Been Known?

 How Long Has The Link Between Roundup Weed Killer And Cancer Been Known?